 Alpine Visitor Center

-The Alpine Visitor Center is the highest visitor center in the National Park Service system at 11,796 feet (3,595 m).
-It’s a seasonal visitor center since snow comes early and stays around until late spring.
+The Alpine Visitor Center is the highest visitor center in the National Park Service system, at 11,796 feet (3,595 m).
+It’s a seasonal center since snow arrives early and stays until late spring.

 Located along Trail Ridge Road, the Alpine Visitor Center is open from late May until mid-October from 9:30 a.m. to 4:30 p.m.